HathorNetwork/rfcs/projects/web-wallet/rpc-protocol.md

 At this point, we will display the `message` and the `address` to the user, asking for his confirmation.
 If he rejects the modal, we will respond with an `INVALID_PARAMETERS` error code.

-If he accepts, we will call the `signMessageWithAddress` and answer
+If he accepts, we will call the `signMessageWithAddress` method from the lib and answer the request

 ## 3.5 `htr_getBalance`